Skip to main content

 The Brita Elite is the most significant upgrade available for Brita pitcher owners.
 At 120 gallons per filter — 3x the Standard's 40-gallon life — each Elite filter lasts a full 6 months.
 More importantly, it adds NSF 53 and 401 certifications, meaning independently verified reduction of lead (99%), asbestos, benzene, pharmaceuticals, and over 30 total contaminants.

-At $14.89 per filter, the upfront cost is higher than Standard.
-But the math favors Elite: $14.89 divided by 120 gallons = $0.124/gallon, versus $6.00 divided by 40 gallons = $0.15/gallon for Standard.
-The Elite is actually cheaper per gallon while providing significantly better filtration.
+The upfront cost per filter is higher than Standard.
+But the math favors Elite: dividing each filter's price by its gallon capacity reveals the Elite is actually cheaper per gallon than the Standard, while also providing significantly better filtration.
 This is one of the rare cases where the premium option is also the better value.

 The trade-off is flow rate.
 Elite filters use a denser carbon block that noticeably slows water flow, especially toward the end of the filter's life.
 In hard water areas, the filter may clog before reaching the 120-gallon rated capacity.
 But for the substantial jump in contaminant reduction, particularly the 99% lead removal, the Elite is the smart upgrade for any Brita household.